 Camp Director: Joe Alberici

-Joe Alberici enters his ninth season at the helm of the Army lacrosse program.
+Joe Alberici enters his 12th season at the helm of the Army lacrosse program.
 Alberici became the 10th head coach in Army's storied 90-year history in 2006, and was tasked to fill the big shoes left by his mentor, Jack Emmer, who retired as college lacrosse's all-time winningest coach in 2005.

 Alberici led Army to it’s first-ever Patriot League tournament title in 2010, defeating Navy, 11-8, in the championship contest.
 The Black Knights, who compiled a 6-0 conference record during the regular season for the first time that spring, went on to upset No. 2-ranked Syracuse in the first round of the NCAA tournament.